The Quintessential Paladin

 Publish date 2002

-The martyr’s class skills (and the key ability for each skill) are Climb (Strength), Concentration (Constitution), Craft (Intelligence), Diplomacy (Charisma), Heal (Wisdom), Intimidation (Charisma), Profession (Wisdom), Swim (Strength) and Ride (Dexterity)(Dexterity).
+The justiciar’s class skills (and the key ability for each skill) are Bluff (Charisma), Concentration (Constitution), Craft (Intelligence), Diplomacy (Charisma), Gather Information (Charisma), Handle Animal (Charisma), Heal (Wisdom), Intimidate (Charisma), Knowledge (law) (Intelligence), Profession (Wisdom), Ride (Dexterity), Search (Intelligence), Sense Motive (Wisdom) and Spot (Wisdom).

 Skill Points at Each Level: 2 + Intelligence modifier.